TimingJL/movie_review/README.md

 ![image](https://github.com/TimingJL/movie_review/blob/master/pic/basic_signup.jpeg)

-Our users are now all setup, bu when we create a new movie, it's not assigned to a user.
+Our users are now all setup, but when we create a new movie, it's not assigned to a user.
 To do that, we need to add a migration.
 ```console
 $ rails g migraiton add_user_id_to_movies user_id:integer